-Diabetes is one of the most prevalent chronic diseases, with about 1 in 10 people in Ontario currently affected.1 Diabetic foot ulcers are a serious and costly complication of diabetes that can lead to amputation and even death.2 It is estimated that 15% to 25% of people with diabetes will develop a diabetic foot ulcer during their lifetime.3 People with diabetic foot ulcers report poor overall health-related quality of life-particularly in terms of pain, discomfort, and loss of mobility.4 For people with diabetes, a foot ulcer precedes the vast majority of lower-extremity amputations.5 Diabetic foot ulcers are also the leading cause of all nontraumatic below-the-knee amputations in Canada.6 The probability of death following a major amputation is estimated to be 50% within 2 years.7
+Diabetes is one of the most prevalent chronic diseases, with about 1 in 10 people in Ontario currently affected.
+Diabetic foot ulcers are a serious and common complication of diabetes; 15% to 25% of people with diabetes will develop a diabetic foot ulcer during their lifetime.
+People with diabetic foot ulcers report poor overall health-related quality of life, particularly in terms of pain, discomfort, and loss of mobility.
+Diabetic foot ulcers are the cause of about a third of all nontraumatic below-the-knee amputations in Canada.
+For people with a diabetic foot ulcer and peripheral arterial disease, the probability of death after a major amputation is approximately 50% within 2 years.
 Wound care represents a significant area of opportunity for quality improvement in Ontario.
-Across the province, there are important gaps and variations in access to services and in the quality of care received by people who have developed or are at risk of developing a diabetic foot ulcer.
-In 2014, the amputation rate in the LHIN with the highest rate was almost eight times that of the LHIN with the lowest rate (Discharge Abstract Database, IntelliHEALTH, 2016).
-Previous efforts to improve the coordination and delivery of wound care across the province have highlighted the inconsistent application of best practice guidelines, a lack of standardized documentation and tracking of wound outcome measures, and poor coordination of care.8
+There are important gaps and variations in access to services and in the quality of care received by people who have developed or are at risk of developing a diabetic foot ulcer.
+In 2014, the amputation rate in the local health integration network (LHIN) with the highest rate was almost eight times that of the LHIN with the lowest rate (Discharge Abstract Database, IntelliHEALTH, 2016).
+Previous efforts to improve the coordination and delivery of wound care across the province have highlighted the inconsistent application of best practice guidelines, a lack of standardized documentation and tracking of wound outcome measures, and poor coordination of care.

 Based on the best available evidence and guided by expert consensus from health care professionals and people with lived experience, this quality standard addresses key areas with significant potential for quality improvement in the care of people who have developed or are at risk of developing a diabetic foot ulcer in Ontario.
-The 13 quality statements that make up this standard provide guidance on high-quality care, with accompanying indicators to help health care professionals and organizations measure their own quality of care.
-Each statement also includes details on how its successful delivery affects people who have developed or are at risk of developing a diabetic foot ulcer, their caregivers, health care professionals, and health care services at large.
+The 12 quality statements that make up this standard provide guidance on high-quality care, with accompanying indicators to help health care professionals and organizations measure their own quality of care.
+Each statement also includes details on how it affects people who have developed or are at risk of developing a diabetic foot ulcer, their caregivers, health care professionals, and health care services at large.

-Note: In this quality standard, the term patient includes community care clients and residents of long-term care facilities.
+Note: In this quality standard, the term patient includes community care clients and residents of long-term care homes.